 2. Category — Select the category where the process will be placed.

-3. Import File — Attach the JSON export file that was generated by Workflow Automation when the process was exported.
-Note that while we still support the importing of the old IPML format, any incompatible task types won’t be brought in — specifically form tasks.
+3. Import File — Attach the JSON export file that Workflow Automation generated when you exported the process.
+While the system still supports the old Integrify Process Markup Language (IPML) format, incompatible task types (specifically form tasks) won’t be imported.

 4. Create New IDs (optional) — If you select this option, the import procedure will generate new IDs for the process and all tasks.
 If left unchecked, the import procedure will use the process ID and task IDs as defined in the export file.

-After Workflow Automation imports the process in the system, it’ll open the process definition for that newly imported process.
+After importing the process, Workflow Automation opens the process definition for that newly imported process.

-Additionally, any forms associated with the process will be stored in the same category you selected when importing.
-The form name will also be appended with the name of the process you defined.
+Additionally, the system stores any forms associated with the process in the same category you selected when importing.
+The system also appends the form name with the name of the process you defined.

-Static recipients (users and groups) of tasks will not be imported.
-You’ll need to redefine the recipients of tasks, which also may require revisiting task rules that are dependent on recipients.
+Static recipients (users and groups) of tasks won’t be imported.
+Redefine the recipients of tasks, which also may require revisiting task rules that are dependent on recipients.